Nazeem Hussain

-Nazeem Hussain is an Australian comedian, actor, television and radio presenter.
+Nazeem Hussain is an Australian comedian, actor, and television and radio presenter.

 He is best known as the creator and star of two television comedy shows, Legally Brown and Orange Is the New Brown.
-He also has multiple comedy specials including Nazeem Hussain: Public Frenemy (2019) on Netflix and 'Hussain in the Membrane' (2022) on Youtube.
-He also appeared as a correspondent for both seasons of the hit Netflix series ‘Bill Nye Saves the World’ with American scientist and TV personality Bill Nye (popularly known as ‘Bill Nye the Science guy’).
+He also has multiple comedy specials, including Nazeem Hussain: Public Frenemy (2019) on Netflix and 'Hussain in the Membrane' (2022) on YouTube.
+He also appeared as a correspondent for both seasons of the hit Netflix series Bill Nye Saves the World with American scientist and TV personality Bill Nye.

 Hussain released his first children’s book series, Hy-larious Hyena, through Scholastic Australia, in 2022.

-Early life
+Early life and education

-Hussain was born and raised in Melbourne, Australia, to parents of Sri Lankan descent.
-He attended Ashburton Primary School, Melbourne High School, and later graduated from Deakin University.
+Nazeem Hussain was born in 1985 or 1986, and was raised in Melbourne, Victoria, to parents of Sri Lankan descent.
+He has two sisters.
+His parents met in London and moved to Melbourne for his father's work, but they separated when Hussain was six, and his father returned to Sri Lanka.

+He attended Ashburton Primary School and Melbourne High School.
+Some of his later comedic work is based on the bullying and racism he experienced as a child.

+He later graduated from Deakin University with degrees in law and science.

 Career

 Stand-up comedy

-As a stand up comic, Hussain was awarded the Best Newcomer Award at the Melbourne International Comedy Festival in 2008.
-He has twice been nominated for the Helpmann Award for Best Comedy Performer.
-His stand up shows include 'Nazeem Hussain: Legally Brown', 'Hussain in the Membrane', 'Hussain That?', 'Nazeem Hussain: Party Animal', 'Nazeem Hussain: Public Frenemy', 'Basic Idiot'.
+As a stand-up comic, Hussain was awarded the Best Newcomer Award at the Melbourne International Comedy Festival in 2008.
+He has been nominated for the Helpmann Award for Best Comedy Performer.

-Hussain has performed around the world, including sold-out tours at the Edinburgh Fringe Festival and London's Soho Theatre, as well as New Zealand, Paris, Belgium, China, Singapore, Malaysia, the US, and a special homecoming show in Colombo, Sri Lanka to 2,500 people.
+He has performed around the world, including sold-out tours at the Edinburgh Festival Fringe and London's Soho Theatre.

-Hussain's Netflix comedy special, titled Nazeem Hussain: Public Frenemy, filmed at Montreal's Just For Laughs Festival, began streaming worldwide in 2019.
-This garnered him a significant number of new fans and received positive reviews from critics.
-Both Funny Or Die and Chortle included Hussain's special among their top picks.‘This was my first time seeing Hussain’s stand up, and I can tell you it absolutely will not be the last.
-Nazeem has incredible stage presence and really has command of the room.’ – Funny or Die (2019)He opened for Dave Chappelle in New York City, and across Australia on his national tour.
+Hussain's Netflix comedy special, titled Nazeem Hussain: Public Frenemy, filmed at Montreal's Just for Laughs festival, began streaming worldwide in 2019.
+This garnered him a significant number of new fans, and received positive reviews from critics.
+Both Funny or Die and Chortle included Hussain's special among their top picks.
+He opened for Dave Chappelle in New York City, and across Australia on his national tour.
 Hussain also opened for Aziz Ansari in Sydney in 2019.
-Hussain was invited to perform at the Just for Laughs Festival in Montreal, as a part of Kevin Hart's LOL Network.